IanGongwer/fetch-2025/README.md

 # Project Overview:
 This project is a REST API for managing user points transactions, allowing users to add, spend, and check their point balances.

-Please choose a folder and use the command git clone https://github.com/IanGongwer/fetch-2025.git
+Please choose a folder and use the command: git clone https://github.com/IanGongwer/fetch-2025.git
 # Prerequisites:
 ## Node.js Installation:
-If you do not have Node.js installed, please install it from Node.js official website.
-Choose the LTS version for stability.
+If you do not have Node.js installed, please install it from Node.js official website: https://nodejs.org/en (Choose the LTS version for stability).
+Follow the prompts and choose the defaults.
 After installation, verify the installation of Node.js and npm using the following commands in your terminal: node -v npm -v